 Some supplements are sold with the claim that they will raise growth hormone levels and therefore help heal all sorts of problems, including chronic tendon injuries.
 Even if these supplements could raise growth hormone levels (which is unproven), the higher growth hormone might just stimulate more abnormal collagen rather than normal collagen (since that was the effect of adding growth factors to cells from carpal tunnel syndrome patients).

 Other supplements that claim to help heal tendons and ligaments contain the amino acids glycine, lysine, and proline.
 This idea seems logical since those three amino acids are very abundant in tendon and ligament collagen.
 However, the problem again is that merely throwing more collagen ingredients at the injured tenocyte cells probably won't change their behavior of making abnormal collagen.
 You should be sure to get enough protein in your diet so you're not outright deficient in amino acids, but there's no evidence to suggest that extra amino acids can cure tendinosis.

-Maybe someday we'll find a tendinosis-specific supplement that can somehow induce the injured cells in tendinosis to make normal collagen, but for now we don't know of anything.
-Your best bet is to eat a healthy plant-based diet with plenty of fruits, vegetables, good fats, protein, whole grains, and antioxidants and with minimal amounts of trans fats, saturated fats, and simple carbohydrates.
+Your best bet is to maintain a healthy weight and eat a plant-based diet with plenty of antioxidant-rich whole fruits, vegetables, nuts, legumes, and grains, while eating minimal amounts of trans fats, saturated fats, and simple carbohydrates.
 For more information about healthy nutrition, see sites such as Forks Over Knives, NutritionFacts.org, UC Davis Integrative Medicine Program’s Guide For Plant-Based Eating, and DrWeil.com.
 Improvements from good diet take time to notice, so don't expect immediate results.

 - Bodywork and Soft Tissue Mobilization